finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Adjust holdings

 Adjust one or more holdings of the specified transaction portfolio to the provided targets.
-LUSID will  automatically construct adjustment transactions to ensure that the holdings which have been adjusted are  always set to the provided targets for the given effectiveAt datetime.
+LUSID will  automatically construct adjustment transactions to ensure that the holdings which have been adjusted are  always set to the provided targets for the specified effective datetime.
 Read more about the difference between  adjusting and setting holdings here https://support.lusid.com/how-do-i-adjust-my-holdings.

 ### Example